maxim-saplin/py_chat_ui/README.md

 `DISABLE_AUTH="False"` - If set to [True](file:///private/var/user/src/py_chat_ui/README.md#7%2C29-7%2C29), no login page will be shown, and all data will be stored under `$DATA_DIR/default_user`.

+## Set-up user creds

+`users.yaml` storder under `$DATA_DIR` stores usernames and hashes that are used to authenticate and allow user in.
+Make changes to this file in prod to make adjustment to who and how can access the app.

+1. Generate Credentials:
+- Run generate_pass.py.
+  `python generate_pass.py --username <username> --password <password>`
+- Input a username and password when prompted.
+- Copy the output (username and hashed password).

+2. Edit users.yaml:
+- Open users.yaml.
+- Add a new entry with the generated username and hashed password.

+3. Save and Test:
+- Save users.yaml.
+- Restart the application.
+- Log in with the new credentials to test.

 ## Running Locally

 1. Set OpenAI API credentials as environment variables or within the `.env` file (refer to `.env.template` for an example).